ocaml/ocaml.org/data/tutorials/language/0it_06_hof.md

 ```

 In this function we can see a few behaviors:
-* it says hi to the same name
+* It says "hi" to the same name.
-* it repeats it exactly 3 times
+* It repeats it exactly 3 times.

 But what would happen if we wanted to say "hi" 2 times?
 Or 4 or 12 times?